 What's Been Accomplished So Far?#

 Assessments and modeling have been completed to identify highest priority areas for watershed recovery.
-With this information, the initial design of aerial mulching and other sediment and erosion control projects to stabilize hillslopes have been developed.
-Funding has been secured to support these initial projects, including:
+With this information, the initial design of aerial mulching and other sediment and erosion control projects to stabilize hillslopes was developed.

 Secretary of Agriculture Tom Vilsack, Gov. Jared Polis, Sen. Bennett, Rep. Joe Neguse and others surveyed the destruction caused by the Cameron Peak Fire Friday, May 7.
 During the visit, speakers from several organizations provided information regarding the various needs for post-fire recovery and restoration.